New: case studies — guides to categorise chemicals under the new scheme

 To assist regulated entities to adequately prepare for compliance with the new Australian Industrial Chemicals Introduction Scheme (AICIS), the Australian Government has decided to defer commencement of the scheme until 1 July 2019.

 Release of draft Industrial Chemical Rules and Categorisation Guidelines

 Exposure drafts of the Rules and Guidelines with explanatory notes are now available.
-Consultation on the draft Rules and Categorisation Guidelines has been extended to 31 May 2018 (the original date was 4 May).
+Consultation on the draft Rules and Categorisation Guidelines has now closed.
 Once finalised, the rules will be made by the Minister, and the Categorisation Guidelines will be issued by the Executive Director of the new scheme.
 Together, with the Industrial Chemicals Bill 2017 (once enacted), these documents will form the scheme for the introduction of industrial chemicals in Australia.

 Changes to categorisation of industrial chemicals since our last consultation

 Since Consultation Paper 5 in 2017, we made many changes to details about the categorisation of industrial chemicals.
 These are shown in the draft General Rules and Categorisation Guidelines.